rust-lang/rust/src/doc/trpl/the-stack-and-the-heap.md

 and `Drop` to clean up memory, the garbage collector deals with the heap instead.

+C, on the other hand, does nothing at all.
+The programmer must explicitly deallocate all heap-allocated memory with the `free()` function.
+While this grants him a lot of liberty as to when he allocates and deallocates data, it almost inevitably leads to memory leaks.
+Memory leaks occur when there are no remaining references to a not-yet-deallocated value.
+These leaked values often accumulate and can't be deallocated until the program exits.

 # Which to use?

 So if the stack is faster and easier to manage, why do we need the heap?
 A big